raphael-proust/raphael-proust.github.io/code/lwt-part-1.md

 `Lwt_main.yield: unit -> unit t`
 The function `yield` is a synonym for `pause`.
 It exists for historical reasons: `pause` was added later as a backend-independent yielding mechanism.
-There might be minor differences between `pause` and `yield`, but no difference that you should rely on.
+There are minor differences between `pause` and `yield`, but no difference that you should rely on.

 # Part 2

 There are other interesting features of Lwt.
 And there are also features we have mentioned that we could not explain (cancelation) or not explain well (pause).
-Unfortunately, to have a good understanding of those features, a good undrstanding of the inner workings of Lwt is required.
+Unfortunately, to have a good understanding of those features, a good understanding of the inner workings of Lwt is required.
 Part 2 of this introduction/tutorial provides details about the internal machinery, allowing us to understand the advanced features of Lwt.

 [→ Onwards to part 2](/code/lwt-part-2.html)